 Afterwards, we headed up Highway 1 (the Pacific Coast Highway) through Santa Monica and Malibu, all the way to Oxnard.
 Part of this was to take a dry run from Santa Monica to the dinner location in Malibu to see how long it would take.
 The restaurant itself is adjacent to Point Dume State Beach.
-Some perfect Southern California weather made for a postcard-worthy scene along the beach.
+Some perfect Southern California weather made for a postcard-worthy scene along the beach, especially if one is looking for things to do in Long Beach.
 One thing you’ll probably note in these photos, we were incredibly lucky with regards to the weather.
 Fog was minimal, and temperatures were pleasantly cool, even inland, until the very last day of our trip.

 Most of the PCH between Santa Monica and Oxnard is an urban highway, but for a brief stretch just past the Ventura County line, you get a flavor of the more typical winding sections of highway that most people associate with Highway 1.
 Just as this stretch begins, you can stretch your legs on a rocky stretch of beach at Point Mugu.
 The rocky, craggy coastline stretches off in the distance.

 Oh, and the birds like the view, too.
 Enjoy a scenic view staying in this boutique hotel in laguna beach.

 Saturday was wedding day, but with the festivities not starting until 5:30, we again had all day to look around.
 My wife’s cousin, visiting from India, really wanted to see the Hollywood sign.
 So we obliged him with a drive up to Lake Hollywood Park.

 On the way back, we bypassed the gridlocked freeways (yes, even on Saturday), in favor of Mulholland Drive.
 We made a quick stop at Cahuenga Pass for possibly the famous view of downtown at the Hollywood Bowl overlook.